CrisLeaf/solotodo-notebooks-analysis/hyperparameters/README.md

 ## Dataset

 The dataset was prepared in the notebooks_analysis.ipynb python notebook.
 Loaded from the Google Drive.
 And it is also uploaded in this folder.

-## Results

-We got a good suggestion of hyperparameters.